The CO2 Performance Ladder: the sustainability tool to reduce our CO2 footprint.

 The results and objectives of our sustainability system are presented in our sustainability report and our policy statement puts the focus on permanently seeking new reduction opportunities.

-In 2024, we started 2 new chain analyses : Farrow Flow coupling and diesel reduction in the yard
+In 2024–2025, we started two new chain analyses: Farrow Flow link and reduction of paint (waste)

 Objective:

-IRIS, because of its potential in CO2-reduction and the influence of IRIS, propose to use the savings potential that emerges from the chain analysis on blasting with the Farrow Flow link as the target for the chain.
-In doing so, the target is as follows:
+Due to the potential for CO2 reduction and Iris's influence, Iris has decided to use the savings potential identified in the chain analysis for blasting with the Farrow Flow coupling as a target for the chain.
+The target is as follows:

 "Iris plans to equip 100% of the blast pots with the Farrow Flow coupling by 2027."